ASHI Certified Inspector #10233 Washington State Licensed Home Inspector #239

 33) Safety Hazard, Repair/Replace - The propane tank meter and the gas line adjacent to the house where located where they are subject to damage from vehicles.
 This is a potential explosion and fire hazard.
 Recommend that a qualified contractor install protective barriers per standard building practices.

 34) Minor Concern, Repair/Replace - A) The plastic, main water service had substandard support in the crawl space.
 Leaks may occur as a result.
 Plastic supply pipes should have supports every 4 feet.
 Special hangers that allow movement from expansion and that won't damage the plastic piping should be used.
 Recommend that a qualified plumbing contractor install supports per standard building practices.
+B) The main water service in the crawl space was not insulated.
+Recommend insulating pipes per standard building practices to prevent them from freezing during cold weather.

 35) Repair/Replace - The hose bib (outside faucet) by the crawl space access is leaking and poorly installed.
 Recommend installing a new hose bib.